 The ability to track podcast content and ad playback largely depends on the player requesting the file.
-The native players that operate on iOS systems, namely the Apple Podcasts App and iTunes offer no technology for confirming that a podcast file was played.
-This lack of client-side response prevents podcast distributors from measuring ad plays at the level expected in other digital media.
+The native players that operate on iOS systems, namely the Apple Podcasts App and iTunes currently do not offer technology to confirm that a podcast file was played.
+While this hopefully will change with Apple's announcement of client-side metrics, at the time of publishing this document, this lack of client-side response prevents podcast distributors from measuring ad plays at the level expected in other digital media.
+Once Apple and other platforms start supporting client-side metrics, the Podcast Technical Working Group will work on an update to these guidelines to include those.

 In order to provide insight into the limits on tracking podcast content, the IAB Podcast Measurement Working Group was asked to provide reports on the market share for platforms that request podcast files.
-Podtrac, Blubrry/RawVoice, WideOrbit, Libsyn, and PodcastOne submitted reports used to produce the following table, which aggregates the resulting market share percentages for the month of April 2016.
+Podtrac, NPR, Blubrry/RawVoice, Libsyn, and Triton submitted reports used to produce the following table, which aggregates the resulting market share percentages for 2020.

-Aggregate Report on Podcast Player Market Share (April 2016)
+Aggregate Report on Podcast Player

-Platform requesting podcast file Range of market share %
+Market Share (2020)

-iOS - Apple Podcast App 45-52%
+Platform requesting podcast file Average market share %

-iTunes 8-13%
+iOS - Apple Podcast App / iTunes / AppleCoreMedia 59%

-Browsers 6-14%
+Spotify 10%

-Stitcher 2-7%
+Browsers 5%

-Everything else 12-30%
+Everything else 26%

-Reports for non-iOS and iTunes market share varied from one report to another, but the results reported for the iOS Apple Podcast app were consistent across all reports, with a mean of about 49%.
+Reports for non-iOS (Apple) market share varied from one report to another, but the results reported for the iOS devices were consistent across all reports, with a mean of about 59%.